 - June 6, 2017: Adopted Resolution 17-39 (by a 3-2 vote) to: pursue a mutually satisfactory land exchange of the City-owned ARDA site for the Heritage Fields’ owned Strawberry Fields/Bake Parkway Site (formerly District 2); and convey up to 125 acres of the Bake Parkway site (after exchange) to the State to create the Southern California Veterans Cemetery.
 City staff immediately proceeded to implement this direction.
 Both parcels are on the former Marine Corps Air Station El Toro, just outside the boundaries of the Orange County Great Park, about equal in size.

-- At its Special Meeting, took action (by a 3-2 vote) to dedicate the entire 125-acre alternative Strawberry Fields/Bake Parkway Site to the California Department of Veterans Affairs (CalVet) immediately upon its transfer to the City, for use only as a Veterans’ Cemetery and interim agriculture uses; direct the proposed land swap with Heritage Fields be completed without additional conditions; grant authority to staff to finalize the document consistent with the direction provided at the meeting (including making the document available on the City’s website for five to seven days prior to execution); and authorize execution of the agreement by the Mayor upon completion.
+- At its Special Meeting, took action (by a 3-2 vote) to dedicate the entire 125-acre alternative Strawberry Fields/Bake Parkway Site to the California Department of Veterans Affairs (CalVet) immediately upon its transfer to the City, for use only as a Veterans’ Cemetery and interim agriculture uses; direct the proposed land swap with Heritage Fields be completed; grant authority to staff to finalize the document consistent with the direction provided at the meeting (including making the document available on the City’s website for five to seven days prior to execution, which was done); and authorize execution of the agreement by the Mayor upon completion.

 - At its Regular Meeting, approved item 3.1 (by a 3-2 vote), approving a Zone Change, a necessary step for the land exchange of the City-owned ARDA site for the Strawberry Fields/Bake Parkway private property owned by Heritage Fields.